SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ---

-Figure 1 shows the areas selceted for model training, validation and deploment.
-The darker areas in the SWIR band will represent ice in this case.

 <p align="center">
   <img src="/Images/area_of_interest.png" width="1000" height="auto"/>
 </p>

-**Figure 1:** Satellite images in the SWIR band for the areas of interest.
+**Figure 1:** The areas selceted for model training, validation and deploment.
+The darker areas in the SWIR band will represent snow ice in this case.

 ## 1.2 Aims & Objectives